Thomas Reynolds (Australian politician)

 Some years earlier his interest in the Northern Territory had been stimulated by reports from his nephew, Frederick Henry Litchfield.
 Early in 1873 he visited Darwin where there was a gold-rush, and found matters completely disorganized.
 Many of the official staff had not only taken up claims but had been allowed leave of absence to look after their mines.
 Reynolds did his best to restore order and returned to Adelaide where he reported favourably on the mineral resources of the north.
 Not finding himself in agreement with his colleagues in the ministry he retired from parliament and went to Darwin.
 He was not successful there, and was returning to Adelaide on the SS Gothenburg which was wrecked in a tropical cyclone near the Great Barrier Reef on 24 February 1875, and he was drowned.
-He was married to Anne Litchfield, who lost her life in the same shipwreck.
-He was survived by two sons.
+He was married to Anne Litchfield, and had two sons.
+Anne died in the same shipwreck.

 Long associated with the total abstinence (temperance) movement in Adelaide, Reynolds was known as "Teapot Tommy".
 Reynolds was a shrewd business man, a hard worker, and a good treasurer, but was of too sanguine and fiery a temperament to be a politician of the first rank.
 He was a pioneer in jam-making and raisin-curing in South Australia, but his devotion to his parliamentary duties led sometimes to the neglect of his own financial interests.